 Ending a pet's life by deciding to put them down through euthanasia is a difficult and emotional decision none of us want to make for our beloved pets.
 However, it may be a selfless decision when a pet is suffering from a serious illness, in extreme pain or injury that cannot be effectively treated or managed.
 Putting a pet to sleep is also a very personal decision, and only you can decide what is right for your pet.

-Quality of Life for Your Pet
+Understanding Quality of Life for Pets

 When contemplating this difficult decision, people often start by considering the pet's quality of life.
 This is subjective and highly dependent on your dog or cat's disease progress, their personality, and your personal beliefs.
 Quality of Life (QoL) scales try to make it as objective as possible by providing a tool to help pet owners and veterinarians assess the well-being of a pet.
 They evaluate various aspects of your pet's life, such as their physical health, pain, behavior, and emotional state.
 Most find QoL scales make the process easier, providing a clearer structure for evaluating your pet's comfort and well-being.